-Projects should aim to engage community residents, local organisations, and local businesses at all times.
+Projects should aim to engage community residents, local organisations, and local social enterprises or businesses.

 Each project will be tailored to, and by, the target community.